Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/sound.md

 Subdirectories in the **Sound** folder will serve as ID prefixes.
 For example, **AI_PlayMusic** will use **Instrument/sound_id**, so you should place the sound file in the `Instrument` folder if you plan to replace instrument sounds.

 **You can override existing in-game sounds using the same ID**.
-For example, chicken uses sound id **Animal/Chicken/chicken**, if you want to replace this sound, you should put your sound file named **chicken** with one of the supported formats, in **Sound/Animal/Chicken/** folder.
+For example, chicken uses sound ID **Animal/Chicken/chicken**, if you want to replace this sound, you should put your sound file named **chicken** with one of the supported formats, in **Sound/Animal/Chicken/** folder.

-Sounds loaded by CWL will be available to use anywhere in the game via sound id.
+Sounds loaded by CWL will be available to use anywhere in the game via sound ID.

 ![](../../assets/clown_horn.png)
 ```cs